NASA Sets the PACE for Advanced Studies of Earth's Ocean and Atmosphere

 science data will expand atmospheric studies by sensing our skies over an exceptionally broad spectrum

 Movement in the ocean is a complex interplay of currents and eddies.
-High above earth's surface, satellite sensors specifically tuned to see colors of the ocean reveal the presence of life: swirls and streaks as beautiful as masterpiece paintings.
-Beyond their beauty, these images provide valuable information about biological and chemical processes in our ocean.
+And high above earth's surface, satellite sensors specifically tuned to see colors of the ocean provide valuable information about ocean ecology and the cycling of carbon in our ocean.

-PACE data will help researchers estimate the rates at which phytoplankton are absorbing carbon dioxide and producing oxygen.
-Since phytoplankton are key to reducing levels of carbon dioxide in our atmosphere, changes in their populations can affect climate.
-When scientists observe variations in phytoplankton populations, they can investigate how those changes connect to other parts of the ocean and climate systems.
+PACE's ocean color data will help researchers estimate the rates at which phytoplankton are absorbing carbon dioxide, producing oxygen, and changing seawater chemistry.
+When they observe variations in phytoplankton populations, they can investigate how those changes connect to other parts of the ocean and climate systems.

 The atmosphere and ocean are inextricably linked.
 Earth relies on atmospheric circulation and ocean currents to regulate the distribution of heat.
 Thus deciphering the ocean-atmosphere conversation is key to predicting the future of our climate.